Fjakob/deep-quantum-dot-detection/src/scripts/PIPELINES.md

  expected: promising, but highly dependent on autoencoder performance

-# DEPLOYEMENT:
+ DEPLOYEMENT:

-#
-# 1) Know the wavelength range you want to investigate
+ 1) Know the wavelength range you want to investigate
-# 2) Label around 100 samples of spectra of that wavelength range with 6-7 experts to have good mean labels for regression
+ 2) Label around 100 samples of spectra of that wavelength range with 6-7 experts to have good mean labels for egression
-# 3) Perform one of PIPELINE I-IV
+ 3) Perform one of PIPELINE I-IV
-# 4) Exploit regressor on a given semiconductor sample, label every point on the sample
+ 4) Exploit regressor on a given semiconductor sample, label every point on the sample
-# 5) Return coordinates of the point with best ratings
+ 5) Return coordinates of the point with best ratings
-# 6) Use peak detection algorithm to return peak height and wavelength
+ 6) Use peak detection algorithm to return peak height and wavelength